react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 You can also customize how the params are parsed from the URL.
 Let's say you want the URL to look like `/user/jane` where the `id` param is `jane` instead of having the `id` in query params.
 You can do this by specifying `user/:id` for the `path`. **When the path segment starts with `:`, it'll be treated as a param**.
 For example, the URL `/user/jane` would resolve to `Profile` screen with the string `jane` as a value of the `id` param and will be available in `route.params.id` in `Profile` screen.

-By default, all params are treated as strings.
-You can also customize how to parse them by specifying a function in the `parse` property to parse the param, and a function in the `stringify` property to convert it back to a string.
+By default, all params are parsed as strings.
+You can customize how to parse them by specifying a function or a [Standard Schema](https://standardschema.dev/) in the `parse` property, and a function in the `stringify` property to convert it back to a string.

+### Using functions

+The `parse` property accepts a function that receives the string value from the URL and returns the parsed value.
+The `stringify` property accepts a function to convert the param back to a string.

-If you wanted to resolve `/user/@jane/settings` to result in the params `{ id: 'jane' section: 'settings' }`, you could make `Profile`'s config to look like this:
+For example, to resolve `/user/@jane/settings` to the params `{ id: 'jane', section: 'settings' }`, you could use `parse` to strip the `@` prefix and `stringify` to add it back:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>